jelcis26/Bachelor-Thesis/README.md

 # B.S.
 Thesis
-This repository includes all code for my Bachlor's Thesis work.
+This repository includes all code for my Bachelor's Thesis work.

 ### JD-LLM: Jacobian Deviation for Layer Pruning in LLMs
 ### BP-LLM: Belief Propagation for LLM Alignment